Attributes of open vs. closed AI explained

 "Establishing a baseline within an organization and developing shared language can go a long way when deciding where to focus and minimize risk with AI," he said.

 From there, organizations can begin setting the appropriate guardrails and policies for AI implementation.
-This can include policies around how employees may use AI and guardrails like data sanitization, in-product disclosures and moderation capabilities.
+This can include policies around how employees might use AI and guardrails like data sanitization, in-product disclosures and moderation capabilities.